ritaturk/xenko-docs/GUIDELINES.md

 A tutorial page consists of the following content:

 1. The page title (realization of the page)
-2. A description what will be realized in the current page and what will be learned.
+2. A description of what will be realized in the current page and what will be learned.
-3. One or several pictures illustrating the realization of the page should (if possible).
+3. One or several pictures illustrating the realization of the page (if possible).
 4. A table of content summarizing the main steps of the page.
-5. The sub-titles and the content of the page.
+5. The sub-steps and the content of the page.
 6. A link to the previous and to the next page of the tutorial.

 Example